google/open-location-code/Documentation/Plus Codes Specification.md

 ## Full code

-A **full code** Plus Code is globally usable and requires no other reference to interpret.
+A **full code** representation of a Plus Code is globally usable and requires no other reference to interpret.

 Every full code MUST include significant digits in digit places 1 up through the code length.
 If the code length is less than 8, then the padding character is placed in digit places after the last significant digit up to and including the 8th digit place.
 The format separator is added after the 8th digit place.